kinoute/moviestills/README.md

 ./moviestills --list

 # You can also use environment variables
-# instead of CLI arguments
+# instead of CLI arguments.
+# scrap the blubeaver website with default settings
 WEBSITE=blubeaver ./moviestills
 ```